Vaccine Therapy for Cancer

 Do cancer vaccines work?

-There have been a number of clinical trials testing cancer vaccines.
-Thus far, there is only one cancer vaccine found to improve overall survival.
+There have been many clinical trials testing cancer vaccines.
+There is one cancer vaccine found to improve overall survival.
 Sipuleucel-T (Provenge®) is approved for use in some men with metastatic prostate cancer.
-It stimulates an immune response to prostatic acid phosphatase (PAP), an antigen present on most prostate cancers.
-In a clinical trial, Provenge increased the survival of men with hormone refractory metastatic prostate cancer by about 4 months.
-The vaccine is customized for each patient.
-The exact mechanism of action of sipuleucel-T is unknown, but it is likely that the APCs that have taken up PAP-GM-CSF stimulate T cells to kill tumor cells that express PAP.
+It starts an immune response to prostatic acid phosphatase (PAP), an antigen present on most prostate cancers.
+This vaccine is customized for each patient.
+It is not known exactly how sipuleucel-T works, but it is likely that the APCs that have taken up PAP-GM-CSF help your T cells to kill tumor cells that express PAP.

 A viral therapy called Bacillus Calmette-Guerin (BCG) is a weakened strain of Mycobacterium bovis.
 It works against cancer as a biologic response modifier.
-This means that it is able to trigger the immune system to attack tumors.
-BCG is thought to work by stimulating an immune response and causing inflammation of the bladder wall that destroys cancer cells within the bladder.
+This means that it can trigger the immune system to attack tumors.
+BCG is thought to work by starting an immune response and causing inflammation of the bladder wall that destroys cancer cells within the bladder.

 Cancer vaccines remain an important and growing area of cancer research.
-A number of trials are being done to test these vaccines.
-A number of key questions and areas of research remain.
-We are still quite a ways away from incorporating cancer vaccines into the routine care of cancer patients.
+Many trials are being done to test these vaccines.
+A few key questions and areas of research remain.
+We are still trying to research cancer vaccines so that one day they may be used in the routine care of cancer patients.
 The possibility of using the body's own immune system to destroy cancer cells remains an appealing possibility and results of early trials are promising.
-Research into new ways of treating cancer, such as cancer vaccines, remains an important part of the search for a cure.
+Research into new ways of treating cancer, such as cancer vaccines, is an important part of the search for a cure.

 Cancer Research Institute.
 Cancer Vaccines: Preventive, Therapeutic, Personalized.